Deformation Theory for Finite Cluster Complexes: Introduction

 To conclude the introduction, we consider the example of the cluster algebra $\A$ of type $G_2$ with trivial coefficients.
 There are exactly eight cluster variables $v_1,\ldots,v_8$, and they are related by the exchange relations

 Here, indices are taken modulo $8$.
 The cluster complex $\K$ is the boundary of an octagon.
-Letting $z_i$ be the variable corresponding to the vertex $v_i$ of the cluster complex $\K$, the Stanley-Reisner ideal $I_\K$ is generated by
+Its vertices (in cyclical order) are exactly the $8$ cluster variables $v_1,\ldots,v_8$.
+Letting $z_i\in\KK[z_1,\ldots,z_k]$ be the free variable corresponding to the vertex $v_i$ of the cluster complex $\K$, the Stanley-Reisner ideal $I_\K$ is generated by

 In this example, $\A$ does not have ``enough'' frozen variables (as it does not have any at all).
 We may nonetheless proceed as follows.
-The space $T^1(S_\K)$ of first order deformations is infinite dimensional, but by Lemma \ref{lemma:injective}, the image of the characteristic map of $\spec \A^{\univ}\to\Aff^8$ in $T^1(S_\K)$ consists of exactly the first order deformations given by the perturbation of $I_\K$ generated by
+The space $T^1(S_\K)$ of first order deformations is infinite dimensional, but by Lemma \ref{lemma:injective}, the image of the characteristic map of $\spec \A^{\univ}\to\Aff^8=\spec\KK[t_1,\ldots,t_8]$ in $T^1(S_\K)$ consists of exactly the first order deformations given by the perturbation of $I_\K$ generated by

 modulo $\langle t_1,\ldots,t_8\rangle^2$.

 One may compute a lifting of this family over $\Aff^8$ (using e.g.~the \emph{Macaulay2} package {\tt{VersalDeformations}} \cite{versal}) to obtain

 See \S\ref{code:g2} for \emph{Macaulay2} code computing this family.
 In this instance, the hypotheses of Theorem \ref{thm:versal}\ref{part:one} are fulfilled.
 Furthermore, one may check that the above family is an \emph{exchange minimal} family (see Definition \ref{defn:exmin}).
 By Theorem \ref{thm:versal}\ref{part:one} we may thus conclude that the above family is the universal cluster algebra $\A^\univ$ for $\A$.